 Do you offer an Orientation to Specialized Industry Software such as VIP and Ekos Brewmaster?

-Yes, both industry software leaders’ products are incorporated into certain courses (Sales and Distribution in Craft Beer and Operations in Craft Beer).
+Yes, both industry software leaders’ products are incorporated into certain courses (Distribution and Sales in Craft Beer and Business Operations in Craft Beer).
 Our goal is to provide an orientation to how these software products help drive valuable data collection and resource efficiencies in brewery sales and operations.

 What is a typical schedule like if I enroll in the entire Business of Craft Beer Professional Certificate?